RhizomeDB/dbsp-notes/README.md

 ## 2.9.18 Distinct Incremental Operator

-A variant of [Distinct](#293-distinct-operator) that offers more performance for incremental computation and computes across multiple timestamps.
-It computes the distinct elements of a [ZSet](#21-zset) in its first argument, with respect to a [Trace](#23-trace) in its second, returning them in a new ZSet.
+A variant of [Distinct] that offers more performance for incremental computation and computes across multiple timestamps.
+It computes the distinct elements of a [ZSet] in its first argument, with respect to a [Trace] in its second, returning them in a new ZSet.
 The resulting ZSet has no timestamps associated with any element.

-Note that because operator computes the delta of [Distinct](#293-distinct-operator), it is possible for returned elements to have negative weights, if those elements are deleted between timestamps.
+Note that because operator computes the delta of [Distinct], it is possible for returned elements to have negative weights, if those elements are deleted between timestamps.

 This computation can be performed by returning the elements in the ZSet whose weight has the opposite sign as the sum of all matching weights in the Trace.